micheleurbani/micheleurbani.github.io/_news/onnx2fmu-FMI-tools.md

 related_posts: false
 ---

-We celebrate the addition to the [FMI Tool page](https://fmi-standard.org/tools/) of [ONNX2FMU](https://github.com/HyRES-FBK/onnx2fmu), a tool to embed ONNX models into co-simulation FMUs.
-You can find examples of use [here](https://github.com/HyRES-FBK/onnx2fmu/tree/master/examples).
+We are excited to announce that [ONNX2FMU](https://github.com/HyRES-FBK/onnx2fmu) is now listed on the official [FMI Tool page](https://fmi-standard.org/tools/).
+This tool allows you to embed ONNX models into co-simulation Functional Mock-up Units (FMUs).
+Check out the [usage examples](https://github.com/HyRES-FBK/onnx2fmu/tree/master/examples) to get started.